SoPo: Text-to-Motion Generation Using Semi-Online Preference Optimization

 Comparison of offline, online DPO, and our SoPo on synthetic data.
 Offline DPO suffers from mining unpreferred motions with high probability, and online DPO is limited by biased sampling.
 Our SoPo utilizes the dynamic unpreferred motions and preferred motions from unbiased offline dataset, overcoming their advantage.
 Here, the blue region is the distribution of generative model.

-Visualizations
+Video Visualizations